Ways to Enhance the Functionality of LCD Displays

-- LED Backlighting Enhancements: Existing LED backlights can be replaced with brighter and/or longer-lasting LEDs to improve performance.
+- LED Backlight Enhancements: Existing LED backlights can be replaced with brighter and/or longer-lasting LEDs to improve performance.

 - Optical Bonding: By eliminating the air gap between the LCD and the other substrates, optical bonding enhances the display’s view-ability and ruggedness.

-- Heaters: Adding a heater to the LCD allows it to work in extreme cold temperatures.
+- Heaters: Adding a heater to the LCD allows it to work in extremely cold temperatures.

 - Cover Lenses: An additional layer of protective glass which reinforces the strength of the display’s glass screen.
 Glass cover lenses can be made out of incredibly durable materials such as Corning® Gorilla® Glass.

-As you can see, many enhancements can be made to LCD displays so that they will meet the customer’s needs within their specific industry.
+As you can see, there are many available LCD display enhancements to consider when designing your project.
 No LCD can meet all the needs of every application.
-That’s why it’s important to know the requirements of your application and which types of displays and enhancements are available by your LCD manufacturer during the design phase.
-With the right selection, your manufacturer can create the perfect LCD display module for your product.
+That’s why it’s important to know the requirements of your application, industry, and end-user.
+Your LCD manufacturer can help you in choosing the optimal LCD enhancements for your product.